-The other commonly encountered mode of convergence is convergence in distribution.
-We say that a sequence converges to X in distribution if:

-$$\lim{n \to \infty} F{X_n}(t) = F_X(t),$$

-for all points t where the CDF F_X is continuous.
+4.7 Convergence in distribution The other commonly encountered mode of convergence is convergence in distribution.
+We say that a sequence converges to X in distribution if: $$\lim{n \to \infty} F{X_n}(t) = F_X(t),$$ for all points t where the CDF F_X is continuous.
 We will see why the exception matters in a little while but for now it is worth noting that convergence in distribution is the weakest form of convergence.
-We write $X_n \rightsquigarrow X$.

 For instance, a sequence of i.i.d.
 N(0,1) RVs converge in distribution to an independent N(0,1) RV, even though the values of the random variables are not close in any meaningful sense (their distributions are however, identical).
-A famous result that we will disucss in the next lecture is the central limit theorem.
+A famous example that we will spend a chunk of the next lecture on is the central limit theorem.
 The central limit theorem says that an average of i.i.d. random variables (appropriately normalized) converges in distribution to a N(0,1) random variable.
 The picture to keep in mind to understand the relationships is the following one: